 Lastly, you will get a notification if your application was successful or not.

 As you can see, Chase Bank offers an array of account types that meet various needs.
-Whether you want a high-balance savings account or a revolving door checking account, there’s an option for you.
+Whether you want a savings account or a revolving door checking account, you have an option.

 Chase Bank isn’t perfect.
 The fees for out-of-network ATMs are a bit steep, and you’ll be using out-of-network ATMs a lot of you travel frequently.
 The interest rates on their CDs and savings accounts are also generally low.
 The exception is the Chase Premier Savings account, which offers competitive interest if you carry a large balance.